Chart Color Schemes

 Craignish is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Craignish's dwelling structure, as per the latest Census, was 99.5% houses and 0.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 83.9% houses and 16.1% other dwellings.
-Home ownership in Craignish stood at 42.5%, with mortgaged dwellings at 49.9% and rented ones at 7.5%.
+Craignish's dwelling structure, as per the latest Census, consisted of 99.5% houses and 0.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Qld's 83.9% houses and 16.1% other dwellings.
+Craignish had a home ownership rate of 42.5%, with the rest being mortgaged (49.9%) or rented (7.5%).
 The median monthly mortgage repayment was $1,733, higher than Non-Metro Qld's average of $1,430.
-Median weekly rent in Craignish was $383, compared to Non-Metro Qld's $335.
-Nationally, Craignish's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.
+The median weekly rent was $383, compared to Non-Metro Qld's $335.
+Nationally, Craignish's mortgage repayments were lower than the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing